xxsc0529/genai-toolbox/docs/en/resources/tools/dataplex/dataplex-search-aspect-types.md

 ---
-title: "dataplex-search-entries"
+title: "dataplex-search-aspect-types"
 type: docs
 weight: 1
 description: >
-  A "dataplex-search-entries" tool allows to search for entries based on the provided query.
+  A "dataplex-search-aspect-types" tool allows to to find aspect types relevant to the query.
 aliases:
-- /resources/tools/dataplex-search-entries
+- /resources/tools/dataplex-search-aspect-types
 ---

 ## About

-A `dataplex-search-entries` tool returns all entries in Dataplex Catalog (e.g. tables, views, models) that matches given user query.
+A `dataplex-search-aspect-types` tool allows to fetch the metadata template of aspect types based on search query.
 It's compatible with the following sources:

 - [dataplex](../../sources/dataplex.md)

-`dataplex-search-entries` takes a required `query` parameter based on which entries are filtered and returned to the user.
-It also optionally accepts following parameters:
+`dataplex-search-aspect-types` accepts following parameters optionally:

+- `query` - Narrows down the search of aspect types to value of this parameter.
+If not provided, it fetches all aspect types available to the user.
-- `pageSize` - Number of results in the search page.
+- `pageSize` - Number of returned aspect types in the search page.
 Defaults to `5`.
 - `orderBy` - Specifies the ordering of results.
 Supported values are: relevance (default), last_modified_timestamp, last_modified_timestamp asc.

 ## Requirements